 Review the Freeman-ASIA Scholarship Checklist for step-by-step instructions specific to UofM students applying to this scholarship.
 The checklist also includes application tips and a list of certifying advisers at the Learning Abroad Center and the Office of Student Finance.

-- be a US citizen or permanent resident at the time of application
+- Be a US citizen or permanent resident at the time of application

-- currently receive need-based financial aid or demonstrate a verifiable need for financial assistance to participate in the proposed study abroad program.
+- Currently receive need-based financial aid or demonstrate a verifiable need for financial assistance to participate in the proposed study abroad program.
 The applicant is required to submit the Estimated Family Contribution (EFC) figure, calculated through FAFSA, with the statement of financial need through the online Freeman-ASIA application.

-- be an undergraduate student with a minimum GPA of 2.8, pursuing his or her first bachelor's degree (or associate's degree), at a two-year or a four-year institution of higher education in the US
+- Be an undergraduate student with a minimum GPA of 2.8, pursuing his or her first bachelor's degree (or associate's degree), at a two-year or a four-year institution of higher education in the US

-- apply through the US home campus and have at least one term of enrollment remaining at the home institution in the US upon returning from studying abroad in Asia
+- Apply through the US home campus and have at least one term of enrollment remaining at the home institution in the US upon returning from studying abroad in Asia

-- have applied or have been accepted to a study abroad based program in: Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, Vietnam.
+- Have applied or have been accepted to a study abroad based program in: Cambodia, China, Hong Kong, Indonesia, Japan, Korea, Laos, Macao, Malaysia, Mongolia, Philippines, Singapore, Taiwan, Thailand, or Vietnam.
 A multi-country program is eligible only if the applicant will spend at least 8 weeks in one of the countries stated above and will have intensive language study during that period.

-- have applied to or have been accepted by a study abroad based program that awards academic credits through the home campus or other US accredited college or university.
+- Have applied to or have been accepted by a study abroad based program that awards academic credits through the home campus or other US accredited college or university.
 The proposed length of study in the host country must be a minimum of 8 weeks for a summer term, 10 weeks for a quarter term, and 12 weeks for a semester term.

-- have little or no previous experience in the country in which he or she plans to study.
+- Have little or no previous experience in the country in which he or she plans to study.
 A summer term applicant must not have spent more than 4 weeks in the proposed country of study within the last 5 years.
 A semester or an academic year term applicant must not have spent more than 6 weeks in the proposed country of study within the last 5 years.

-- submit the online Freeman-ASIA Student Impact Survey within one month of returning to the United States and must initiate his/her service project to promote study abroad opportunities in Asia on the college campus and/or in the local community
+- Submit the online Freeman-ASIA Student Impact Survey within one month of returning to the United States and must initiate his/her service project to promote study abroad opportunities in Asia on the college campus and/or in the local community

-- submit the Freeman-ASIA Final Service Report on the implementation of his/her service project at the end of the term following his/her return to the US.
+- Submit the Freeman-ASIA Final Service Report on the implementation of his/her service project at the end of the term following his/her return to the US.

-- not be a previous Freeman-ASIA award recipient
+- Not be a previous Freeman-ASIA award recipient

 Preference will be given to students who: